DomantasJokubaitis/linux-projects/docs/Debian.md

 sudo virsh net-list all
 ```
-I ran into a problem later on that my xml contained multiple network segments.
+I ran into a problem where the virtual machines refused to start because of non-descriptive network errors.
-That's why if the virtual machine has trouble starting because of networking errors the xml should be checked.
-It should contain only the network segment defined before.
+The solution was to edit the xml mentioned before, and delete any other network sections that it has.
+Redefine after this step.

-I also ran into the biggest problem so far - all of the vm's I created would either
+Another problem that I encountered - all of the created vm's would either
-loop in the GRUB screen or look like they installed fine but there was no interface.
+loop in the GRUB screen or would freeze after "succesfully" booting.
-I tried to fix it by setting a new storage pool as my default, even though I thought that
-deleting the default pool and creating a new one would work.
-Spoiler - don't do that, it took literal days to figure out what was wrong.
+The fix I found was to redefine the default storage pool.
+The default pool has too little space for one virtual machine.
 To set a new default storage pool, read [this](https://serverfault.com/questions/840519/how-to-change-the-default-storage-pool-from-libvirt).

 To summarize, you just need to define the non-default storage pool as the default via
 `virsh pool-define-as`.

-The problems still didn't resolve.
-Lubuntu works, but RHEL just doesn't boot.
+Unfortunately no RHEL-based distros, including CentOS, AlmaLinux, RockyLinux work as virtual machines.
-I also tried changing BIOS to UEFI just before installing a VM in Cockpit.
-Now RHEL and it's forks
+I tried changing BIOS mode to UEFI for the virtual machines, but that didn't help.
-that were tried all get stuck at the same booting screen.

 I don't have the solution for now, so I'm using a fedora server installation
 for the **RHCSA** preparation.
-Preparing the fedora VM for studying was the same as the debian server, the only thing
-that's different is using `DNF` instead of `APT`.